MFR6340/theenglishextension.org/young-world-1/unit-6: The House.md

 <img src="https://i.imgur.com/jvkWz2c.png" width="35%" />

 While essentially a picture book, the story of Mr. Plumbean house is much more than that.
 It is a story of nonconformity and creativity and remaining true to yourself.
-It's hard to believe this book isn't more well-known.  ( Lexile 550L)
+It's hard to believe this book isn't more well-known.  ( Lexile 550L) <sup>[what is this?](/resources/Lexile%20measures)</sup>

 <a href="https://www.bookdepository.com/The-Big-Orange-Splot-Daniel-Manus-Pinkwater/9780590445108" rel="nofollow"> Buy on BookDepository</a>